hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 ### 4. Rake tasks

 This is where everything comes together.
-A few rake commands will let us add the thing uncss to the deployment cycle, specifically **after** building and **before** deploying.
-Create a file named `Rakefile` in the project's **root directory** with the code below.
+A few rake commands will let us strategically add uncss to the deployment cycle, specifically **after** building and **before** deploying.
+Create a file named `Rakefile` in your project's **root directory** with the code below.

-Our rake tasks will just run a few commands for us; nothing fancy here.
+Our rake tasks will just run a few shell commands for us; nothing fancy here, but I'd rather type 1 command than 3.
 We want Middleman to build the site, uncss to optimize and minify the CSS, then middleman-deploy to deploy to the web server.

+**Note**, remove `bundle exec` from these commands if you're not using bundler.

 ```rakefile
 # Rakefile